 What Causes Spots on Parsnips?

-Parsnips with spots on their leaves may also be infected with another fungus, Phloeospora herclei, which is primarily observed in late summer or early autumn crop in the United Kingdom and New Zealand.
+Parsnips with spots on their leaves may also be infected with another fungus, Phloeospora herclei, which is primarily observed in late summer or early autumn crops in the United Kingdom and New Zealand.

 Symptoms of Parsnip Leaf Spot